Skip to main content

 A.R.S. § 14-6204

-Arizona provides a standard form that banks and financial institutions can use when opening single-party or multi-party accounts.
+The law provides a standard form that banks and financial institutions can use when opening single-party or multi-party accounts.
 The form covers ownership structure, survivorship rights, pay-on-death designations, and agency designations.
-If an account uses this form or something substantially similar, the account type and its legal consequences are determined by the selections made on the form.
+The account type is set by the selections made on the form.

 Title 14, NONPROBATE TRANSFERS